cavalcantejean/smart-acessorios/README.md

 ### Build Errors (Next.js/Turbopack)

-If you encounter errors like "Cannot find module '../chunks/ssr/[turbopack]_runtime.js'" or other build-related issues, try the following steps in your development environment:
+If you encounter errors like "Cannot find module '../chunks/ssr/[turbopack]_runtime.js'", or persistent errors like "Route ... used `params.id`. `params` should be awaited..." (even when `params.id` is correctly accessed), these often point to issues with the Next.js build process, particularly with Turbopack.
+Try the following steps in your development environment:

 1.  **Clean the Next.js Cache and Restart:**
     *   Stop your Next.js development server.